tytydraco/yessleep/out/The_Disappearance_of_Stacey_Moore.md

 In 2022, a vehicle fitting that description was spotted in the middle of a wooded area by hikers.
 Law enforcement was called to the scene and discovered that the vehicle appeared to be abandoned.
 Inside, the police found a few empty bottles of water, an empty box of saltine crackers, a small notebook and a pen.
 The following is what was written in the notebook.

+My name is Stacey Moore and I've been kidnapped.
 I'm writing this in a notebook I had in my purse in order to document what has happened to me.

 A short while ago, my friend Tara picked me up and we went to her apartment to hang out for a few hours.
 After leaving, I decided to take an Uber back to my place.
 At first, everything seemed fine.
 The Uber car pulled up next to me in the parking lot and I climbed into the backseat.
 The driver was friendly and asked me how my night was going before driving off in the direction of my destination.